suchaHassle/kotNES/README.md

 # kotNES

-A Nintendo Entertain System Emulator written in Kotlin.
+A Nintendo Entertainment System Emulator written in Kotlin.

 ## Running